sergiocapozzi77/smartoven/README.md

   <img src="./img/app2.jpg" alt="App" height="400">
 </p>

-# The Ovem: the Firmware
+# The Oven: the Firmware

 The firmware for the ESP32 is written using the arduino libraries.
 You will find the firmware in the firmware/ subfolder of this repository.
 In order to compile you need to open the project using a Visual Studio Code with the Platform IO extension installed.
 The ESP32 module communicate with two sensors to get the current top and bottom temperature and two dimmers to switch the elements on and off (with also the possibility to partialize the power from 0% to 100% in order to have a more smooth cooking)